-This suggests that hypocrisy poses a threat to cooperation.
+Hypocrisy may pose a threat to cooperation.
 This might suggest that humans would have mechanisms to punish or prevent hypocrisy as a strategy.
-Interestingly, Nowak et al.'s colleagues at Yale used experiments to probe the psychology of hypocrisy, and found that this might be true (J. J. Jordan, Sommers, Bloom, & Rand, 2017).
-Jordan et al. showed participants vignettes in which people engaged in behaviours such as honesty, hypocrisy, etc. They found that verbal condemnation of others' behaviour signals "goodness" even more than simply stating one's moral beliefs.
-Further, people judge hypocrites, those who condemn a behaviour in others they themselves engage in, even worse than directly lying about their own beliefs.
-Finally, "honest" hypocrites can escape this negative judgment by admitting to transgressing at the very act they've condemned (J. J. Jordan et al., 2017).
+Interestingly, Nowak et al.'s colleagues at Yale used experiments to probe the psychology of hypocrisy and found that this might be true.
+Jordan et al. (2017) showed participants vignettes in which people engaged in behaviors such as honesty, hypocrisy, etc. They found that verbal condemnation of others' behavior signals "goodness" even more than simply stating one's moral beliefs.
+Further, people judge hypocrites, those who condemn a behavior in others they themselves engage in, even worse than directly lying about their own beliefs.
+Finally, "honest" hypocrites can escape this negative judgment by admitting that they've committed the act they've condemned (Jordan et al., 2017).
 These strong and somewhat counterintuitive responses to hypocrisy suggest that the game theory models of Nowak et al. may have some bearing on how our psychological systems evolved to handle hypocrisy.

-And lest we think observability only matters in mathematical models and the lab, Nowak and colleagues have tested this idea in a large scale field experiment (Yoeli, Hoffman, Rand, & Nowak, 2013).
-They partnered with a utility company, and monitored a program in which people could cooperatively participate in reducing blackouts.
-This is a public good, because people had to pay a private cost to contribute to something that benefited the group, or neighbourhood.
+And lest we think observability only matters in mathematical models and the lab, Nowak and colleagues have tested this idea in a large-scale field experiment (Yoeli, Hoffman, Rand, & Nowak, 2013).
+They partnered with a utility company and monitored a program in which people could cooperatively participate in reducing blackouts.
+This is a public good, because people had to pay a private cost to contribute to something that benefited the group, or neighborhood.
 They found that observability of participating in the public good tripled participation, a stronger effect than even paying people to participate.

-Relaxing assumptions: Motives and intentions
+Relaxing Assumptions: Motives and Intentions

-So far we have talked about altering the strategies of players and the types of interactions that occur.
+So far, we have talked about altering the strategies of players and the types of interactions that occur.
 Now we turn to a series of ways in which standard assumptions in these models can be relaxed, and how this impacts the evolution of cooperation.

-Standard models assume players have no information about others decision making process, or at least ignore "motives" in decision making, and focus only on actions.
+Standard models assume players have no information about others' decision-making process, or at least ignore "motives" in decision-making, and focus only on actions.
 Thus, players make decisions based on what other players do, not why they do it.
 In real life, however, we seem to focus heavily on motivations, sometimes even more than actions or outcomes.
 Why?

-Nowak and colleagues set to test this out by elaborating standard interaction games to allow individuals to observe other players' behaviour which might reveal their "motivations".
-Specifically, they allowed players to look at the potential payoffs of cooperating before acting, or "cooperate without looking".
+Nowak and colleagues set to test this by elaborating standard interaction games to allow individuals to observe other players' behavior, which might reveal their "motivations."
+Specifically, they allowed players to look at the potential payoffs of cooperating before acting, or "cooperate without looking."
 Then, the second player, observing whether they looked or didn't, can choose whether to continue the interaction.
-In a series of two papers, Nowak and his team showed that "cooperate without looking" could, under some circumstances, evolve (Christian Hilbe, Hoffman, & Nowak, 2015; Hoffman, Yoeli, & Nowak, 2015).
-They interpret this is as occurring because a player who looks might be tempted to cheat by large incentives, and therefore a non-looking partner is more reliable.
-Further, they suggest this may go some way towards explaining why individuals value friends who don't keep track of favours, morally principled people who decide their actions before checking the outcomes, and even love itself: a commitment that holds regardless of circumstances ("love without looking").
+In a series of two papers, Nowak and his team showed that "cooperate without looking" could, under some circumstances, evolve (Hilbe, Hoffman, & Nowak, 2015; Hoffman, Yoeli, & Nowak, 2015).
+They interpret this is as occurring because a player who looks might be tempted to cheat by large incentives, and therefore a nonlooking partner is more reliable.
+Further, they suggest this may go some way toward explaining why individuals value friends who don't keep track of favors, morally principled people who decide their actions before checking the outcomes, and even love itself: a commitment that holds regardless of circumstances ("love without looking").